ngs-lang/ngs/doc/ngs.1.md

 Thanks to Zeev Glozman for Mac support, CMake contribution and other help.
 Thanks to Ricardo Gomes for feedback, fixes to documentation, and other contributions.
 Thanks to Guy Egozy, Avishai Ish-Shalom and other friends for ideas and feedback.
+Thanks to Rui Chen for Homebrew related fixes and GitHub actions fixes.